kaioumdev/Hotels-Rooftop-Frontend/README.md

 ## Deploying Live

-To deploy this frontend application live, you can use platforms like Netlify, Vercel, or GitHub Pages.
+To deploy your frontend application live, you can use platforms like Netlify, Vercel, or GitHub Pages.

  **Vercel Live LInk:** [Live](https://hotels-rooftop-frontend.vercel.app).